awsdocs/amazon-vpc-user-guide/doc_source/vpc-network-acls.md

 # Control traffic to subnets using Network ACLs<a name="vpc-network-acls"></a>

-A *network access control list \(ACL\)* is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets\.
-You might set up network ACLs with rules similar to your security groups in order to add an additional layer of security to your VPC\.
+A *network access control list \(ACL\)* allows or denies specific inbound or outbound traffic at the subnet level\.
+You can use the default network ACL for your VPC, or you can create a custom network ACL for your VPC with rules that are similar to the rules for your security groups in order to add an additional layer of security to your VPC\.

+The following diagram shows a VPC with two subnets\.
+Each subnet has a network ACL\.
+When traffic enters the VPC \(for example, from a peered VPCs, VPN connection, or the internet\), the router sends the traffic to its destination\.
+Network ACL A determines which traffic destined for subnet 1 is allowed to enter subnet 1, and which traffic destined for a location outside subnet 1 is allowed to leave subnet 1\.
+Similarly, network ACL B determines which traffic is allowed to enter and leave subnet 2\.

+![\[A VPC with two subnets and a network ACL for each subnet.\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/network-acl.png)

 For more information about the differences between security groups and network ACLs, see [Compare security groups and network ACLs](VPC_Security.md#VPC_Security_Comparison)\.

 **Topics**
 + [Network ACL basics](#nacl-basics)